 Pro Tip: Avoid overcooking the pasta shells.
 They are best when they are al dente because we are going to bake them as well, plus they are easier to stuff.

-STUFF THE SHELLS AND BAKE: Pour the marinara into the bottom of the pan.
-Spoon the cheese mixture into each shell and place on top of the sauce.
-Drizzle the alfredo sauce over the shells.
-Bake until the cheese is warm and top with the buttery bread crumbs and parsley.
+Step 5: Pour the marinara into the bottom of the baking dish.
+Spoon the cheese filling into each shell and place on top of the sauce in a single layer.

 - These shells are nice and full, so the serving size is three per person.
 To make it go further, use more shells and less cheesy filling in each one.
 Also, check out the variations below for adding protein and veggies.